 - Diarrhea and Dehydration – Prune juice not only contains a high level of dietary fiber, but also sorbitol, both of which can act as a laxative substance in the body.
 While some people specifically drink this beverage for those emptying effects, excessive intake of dietary fiber can cause abnormal amounts of gas and bloating, as well as diarrhea.
 Attached to that potential side effect is dehydration, which can happen very quickly if you are experiencing diarrhea symptoms.

 - Weight Gain – A single serving of prune juice should be enough to get your system feeling great, but that glass also contains 180-200 calories.
 If you are drinking an excessive amount of prune juice, you need to factor this into your caloric intake for the day, or you risk gaining weight.

-- Diabetes – Many studies have linked the intake of prune juice with a reduction in blood sugar levels.
-This can be excellent for those trying to manage diabetic symptoms, but if you are already on blood sugar-lowering medication, speak with your doctor before adding prune juice into the mix.
+- Diabetes – If you are already on blood sugar-lowering medication, speak with your doctor before adding prune juice into the mix.

-- Carcinogens – Prune juice contains measurable levels of acrylamide, which is a neurotoxin and a carcinogenic substance.
-Although the concentration is considered quite low, it is still worrisome for people who have high levels of oxidative stress or are at high risk for various cancer.
+- Carcinogens – When prunes are dried, there is a formation of acrylamide, which is a neurotoxin and a carcinogenic substance.
+Although the juice contains very minimal or measurable levels of acrylamide as compared to potato chips and fries, it is still worrisome for people who have high levels of oxidative stress like smokers or are at high risk for various cancer.